Mishawaka Drug & Alcohol Rehab, Detox & Treatment Resources

 Outpatient treatment programs are a flexible resource for those who cannot take time away from their career, education or families.
 There isn’t a residential aspect to outpatient treatment.
 Outpatient care is useful, but it cannot provide the protection of a partially hospitalized or retreat-based facility.

 Substance use disorders are chronic conditions with relapse rates similar to asthma and hypertension.
 Whether you enroll in an outpatient, partial hospitalization or residential treatment program, it’s important to understand that conquering this illness will require patience, determination and resolve.
 Recovery is possible.
-Relapse doesn’t mean you’ve failed, it means you get to try again.
-Failure is not trying to conquer the condition.

 Mishawaka Drug & Alcohol Detox Centers

 Detoxification is the physical act of releasing the chemicals from your system.
 Detoxification is also part and parcel of the misinformation surrounding substance misuse.
-Recovery and detox are often used synonymously, but detox isn’t rehabilitation.
+Recovery and detox are often used interchangeably, but detox isn’t rehabilitation.
 It is a stage in recovery.
 It’s possible to flush the poisons out of your body, while not experiencing recovery.

 This is due to the complexity of the disease.
 Drug and alcohol misuse are symptoms, not the root cause.
 Psychiatric research holds theories that substance use disorders are caused by a multitude of factors including genetics, environment, access, trauma and personal circumstances.
 There isn’t a cure for drug and alcohol misuse, but there are several therapies and strategies to help you manage your condition.